TristanWhitmarsh/quantifying-tumour-vasculature-environment/README.md

 - **Requests 2.26.0**
 - **tqdm 4.62.3**

-Detailed library versions and dependencies are available in the `requirements.txt` file.

 ## Data

-Due to privacy concerns, the patient data used in the research is not publicly available.
+Due to privacy concerns, the patient data and model weights used in the research is not publicly available.
 However, if you are interested in using the models or data, you can request access from the corresponding author.

 ## License